 On this page:

-This topic gives you an overview of how to get started quickly with the AppDynamics App iQ Platform, from getting a Controller to start deploying agents.
+This topic gives you an overview of how to get started quickly with the AppDynamics Application Performance Management (APM) Platform, from getting a Controller to start deploying agents.

 Get a Controller

-You can get a Controller by starting a free trial at www.appdynamics.com.
+To get a Controller, start a free trial at www.appdynamics.com.